Featured in...

 There is a way you can cooperate with a bailiff without them coming to your home.
 The bailiff could ask if you want to enter into a virtual Controlled Goods Agreement (CGA – a type of payment arrangement where your goods are used as collateral) and take the first payment over the phone.

-Can I Pay the Bailiff Off?
+Can I Pay Them Off?

 The easiest way to deal with a bailiff coming to your house to collect council tax is to repay the debt.
 This will stop all future bailiff action relating to the debt.